vbookshelf/Apple-Leaf-Health-Analyzer/README.md

 <br>

-This is a prototype for an Ai powered online tool that can classify the health of apple tree leaves into one of four classes:
+This is a prototype for an online tool that can classify the health of apple tree leaves into one of four classes:
 - healthy
 - multiple_diseases
 - rust